 The 1996 re-make of the TV series was mainly set in Prague and London and I certainly wasn’t going to pass up the opportunity to scout out the filming locations while I was in the former.
-Once I’d done a couple of Casino Royale spots I found myself at Hotel Evropa (yes that is the correct spelling!) at Vaclavske namesti 25 which was the headquarters of mysterious arms dealer Max.
+Once I’d done a couple of Casino Royale spots I found myself at Hotel Evropa (yes that is the correct spelling!) at Vaclavske namesti 25 (below) which was the headquarters of mysterious arms dealer Max.

-Liechtenstein Palace is just a stones throw from Kampa Park (as featured in ‘The Bourne Identity‘ and mentioned in ‘Prague Pt II’) and was not where I thought it was.
+Liechtenstein Palace (below) is just a stones throw from Kampa Park (as featured in ‘The Bourne Identity‘ and mentioned in ‘Prague Pt II’) and was not where I thought it was.
 I’d actually given up on finding it but on my descend from Prague Castle I found it by chance.
 It was actually this place that provided the exterior shots of the ‘American Embassy’ as the real embassy was no doubt deemed to not be glitzy enough for the movie.

 London Pt III: Mission Impossible Filming Locations can be seen here.